 Based on the Cash and Counseling model, the Personal Choices program offers qualified, Alabama seniors and disabled individuals the option to select and manage their own care providers.
-This consumer directed program is open to Medicaid participants who are currently receiving services under the State of Alabama Independent Program (SAIL), previously referred to as the Homebound Waiver, the Alabama Community Transition Waiver (ACT), and the Elderly and Disabled Waiver (E&D).
+This consumer directed program is open to Medicaid participants who are currently receiving services under a Home and Community-Based Waiver Services program, including the State of Alabama Independent Program (SAIL), previously referred to as the Homebound Waiver, the Alabama Community Transition Waiver (ACT), and the Elderly and Disabled Waiver (E&D).

-The Personal Choices program shifts the responsibility for selecting the caregiver provided under the Medicaid waivers to the participants themselves, allowing them to direct their own care services.
-To be clear, wages for caregiving services are not given directly to the participants, but rather to an intermediary financial management agency, and then to care providers of the participants choosing.
-Participating individuals no longer receive care from Medicaid.
+The Personal Choices program shifts the responsibility of selecting caregivers provided under the Medicaid waivers to the participants themselves.
+This allows them to direct their own care services.
+To be clear, wages for caregiving services are not given directly to the participants.
+Rather, they are given to an intermediary financial management agency, and then to the care providers chosen by the participants.
+Participating individuals no longer receive care from Medicaid providers.

 This program is governed by the Alabama Medicaid Agency in collaboration with the Alabama Department of Rehabilitation Services and the Alabama Department of Senior Services.

 To qualify for the Personal Choices program, individuals must be residents of Alabama.
-They must enroll (or be enrolled) in Medicaid and be receiving personal care or personal assistance services under the SAIL Waiver, the ACT Waiver, or the E&D Waiver.
+They must enroll (or be enrolled) in Medicaid and be receiving personal care or personal assistance services under a Home and Community-Based Waiver Services program, including the SAIL Waiver, the ACT Waiver, or the E&D Waiver.
 Under the rules for these waivers, a medical declaration is required that shows the client requires nursing home level care.
-In addition, there are certain financial requirements.
+There are also financial requirements.

-In addition, for married couples with just one spouse applying for Medicaid, a portion (or all) of the applicant spouse’s income may be transferred to the non-applicant spouse (also called the community spouse).
-Intended to protect the non-applicant spouse from becoming impoverished, as much as $2,058 / month (as of 7/1/18) can be transferred from the applicant spouse to the non-applicant spouse.
-(This figure is formally called the minimum monthly maintenance needs allowance, abbreviated as MMMNA, and changes July 1st of each year).
+For married couples with just one spouse applying for Medicaid, part (or all) of the applicant spouse’s income may be transferred to the non-applicant spouse (also called the community spouse).
+Intended to protect the non-applicant spouse from becoming impoverished, as much as $2,288.75 a month can be transferred from the applicant spouse to the non-applicant spouse.
+(This figure is formally called the minimum monthly maintenance needs allowance, abbreviated as MMMNA, and increases July 1st of each year.)
 If the community spouse has income equal to or greater than the current MMMNA, no income can be transferred to him or her.
-In other words, the MMMNA is intended to get a community spouse’s income up to the monthly threshold of $2,058.
+In other words, the MMMNA is intended to get a community spouse’s income up to the monthly threshold of $2,288.75.

-Past Asset Transfer Considerations – Importantly, the state may review an applicant’s financial transfers as far back as 60 months before their application date to verify they did not try to give away money just to qualify for Medicaid.
+Please Note: Importantly, the state may review an applicant’s financial transfers as far back as 60 months from the date of application to verify money was not given away, or assets sold under fair market value, to meet Medicaid’s asset limit and qualify for Medicaid.
 This is called the Medicaid Look-Back Period and may result in a period of ineligibility if one is found to be in violation.

 Exceeding the limits by relatively minor amounts may not rule out qualifying for Medicaid.
 Planning professionals who specialize in Alabama Medicaid eligibility can help families to reach the state standards by shifting assets and using specially designed trusts.
-Learn more about how a Medicaid planner may assist.
+Learn more about how a Medicaid planner may assist you.